fastlane/fastlane/spaceship/docs/TestFlightTesting.md

 ```
 Now, anytime we use a data model that is a subclass of `Spaceship::TestFlight::Base`, it has a `client` that is our mock.

-We then configure the response for a given client method like this:
+We then configure the response for a given client method using the `mock_client_response` method defined in `spaceship/spec/spec_helper.rb` which can be required by `require 'spec_helper`.
+This method is defined within an RSpec configuration block:

 ```ruby
 before do